philsturgeon/phil.tech/source/2015-09-23-http-status-codes-not-enough.markdown

 category: http
 tags: http, api
 comments: true
+excerpt: "Don't be fooled into thinking you can use HTTP status codes on their own.
+You need to supplement them using error messages, with maybe some specific error codes of your own and links to documentation explaining what the problem is."
 ---

 I spotted an article called [Just learn Rails (Part 3) HTTP status codes](http://jakeyesbeck.com/2015/09/20/rails-http-status-codes/).
 It started off good, and I liked that it was teaching people to avoid hardcoding their HTTP status codes in code, using `:conflict` instead of `409` and the like.